Who should or

 classroom.

-problems will not be accepted as an excuse for submitting something late.
+Computer/technical problems cannot be accepted as an excuse for

 Do you have the time for an online course?
 Taking a course online is neither easier nor